Challenges in Deploying Machine Learning: a Survey of Case Studies: Model Learning

 \section{Model Learning}

 Model learning is the stage of the deployment workflow that enjoys the most attention within the academic community.
-All modern research in machine learning methods contributes towards better selection and variety of models and approaches that can be employed at this stage.
-As an illustration of the scale of the field's growth, the number of submissions to NeurIPS, primary conference on ML methods, has quadrupled in six years, going from 1678 submissions in 2014 to 6743 in 2019 \cite{charrez2019neurips}.
-Nevertheless, there is still plenty of practical considerations that affect the model learning stage.
+As an illustration of the scale of the field's growth, the number of submissions to NeurIPS, a primary conference on ML methods, has quadrupled in six years, going from 1678 submissions in 2014 to 6743 in 2019 \cite{charrez2019neurips}.
+Nevertheless, there are still plenty of practical considerations that affect the model learning stage.
 In this section, we discuss issues concerning three steps within model learning: model selection, training and hyper-parameter selection.